| Metric | Current Period | Prior Year Period | YoY |

 | ROE | 1.2% | 3.5% | - |

-This report was automatically generated by AI analyzing XBRL earnings data as an earnings analysis tool.
-This is not a recommendation to invest in any specific security.
-Industry benchmarks are reference information compiled from publicly available earnings data.
-Please make investment decisions at your own responsibility and consult professionals as needed.
+This report was generated automatically by AI analyzing XBRL earnings release data.
+It is not a recommendation to invest in any specific security.
+Industry benchmarks are reference information compiled by the Company from public financial statements.
+Investment decisions are your responsibility; consult a professional advisor as needed.